linuxmint/cinnamon-spices-desklets/cryptocoins@pbojan/README.md

 ETH: 0x1125207ae7d169eb623fa228e5b2c48a6b6482d9
 ```

 Can't donate but you still want to help?
-Report a bug or even better solve one or improve the Desklet by creating a pull request.
+Report a bug or even better solve one or improve this Crypto Ticker by creating a pull request.
 If you want to add new features please first send an email to [p.bojan@live.com](mailto:p.bojan@live.com) and describe your idea.

 ## Credits

-1. The Desklet currently is using the API from: https://coinmarketcap.com/
+1. The Ticker currently is using the API from: https://coinmarketcap.com/
 2. The icons are from: https://github.com/cjdowner/cryptocurrency-icons

 ## MIT License

 ```
-Copyright (c) 2017 Bojan Petkovski
+Copyright (c) 2018 Bojan Petkovski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal